Custom Monoclonal Antibody Production

 Custom hybridoma and antibody production options for rat and mouse monoclonal antibodies

-We offer both rat and mouse hybridoma development options for producing custom monoclonal antibodies from synthesized peptide or recombinant protein antigens with Thermo Scientific Pierce custom antibody services.
+We offer options for the development of both rat and mouse hybridomas for the production of custom monoclonal antibodies from synthesized peptide or recombinant protein antigens.

 Additional information and services

 - Design your own project—Select one of our robust protocols for immunizing mice or rats, the desired number of fusions, add subcloning, and select one of the production options.